-- Add a bucket of aged compost or peat moss to each planting hole.
+- Add a bucket of aged compost to each planting hole.

-- Where the soil is alkaline add equal parts sand and peat moss to a hole 2 feet deep and wide before planting.
+- Where the soil is alkaline add equal parts sand and aged compost to a hole 2 feet deep and wide before planting.

 - Blueberries will not grow well in heavy clay soil.

 - Choose certified disease-free plants that are 2 or 3 years old in containers.
-These will establish themselves more quickly that bare-root plants.
+These will establish themselves more quickly than bare-root plants.

 There are three species of blueberries and hybrids to choose from:

-- Highbush (Vaccinium corymbosum) grow best in Zone 4 to 7.
-Highbush is a shrubby plant that grow to 6 to 12 feet tall; it is native to eastern states along the coast.
+- Highbush blueberries (Vaccinium corymbosum) grow best in Zone 4 to 7.
+Highbush is a shrubby plant that grows to 6 to 12 feet tall; it is native to eastern states along the coast.
 These plants produce large berries.

-- Lowbush ( angustifolium) is cold hardy and grows in Zones 3 to 7.
+- Lowbush blueberries ( angustifolium) is cold hardy and grow in Zones 3 to 7.
 Lowbush varieties grow 12 to 18 inches tall.
 These plants creep near the ground.
 They produce sweet, small berries.

-- Midhigh hybrids are hybrid plants with the best qualities of highbush and lowbush plants.
-Midhigh blueberries grow 18 inches to 3 feet tall.
-Midhigh plants combine the hardiness and flavor of lowbush varieties with the bigger berries of highbush blueberries.
+- Mid-high hybrid blueberries are hybrid plants with the best qualities of highbush and lowbush plants.
+Mid-high blueberries grow 18 inches to 3 feet tall.
+Mid-high plants combine the hardiness and flavor of lowbush varieties with the bigger berries of highbush blueberries.

 - Check the berry size of the blueberry variety or cultivar you choose.
-Large berries are best for fresh easting.
+Large berries are best for fresh eating.
 Small berries are good for cooking—pancakes and muffins.

 - Each blueberry bush will yield 5 to 20 pounds of fruit each year depending on the size of the bush.

-- Plant reach full production in 6 to 10 years.
+- Plants reach full production in 6 to 10 years.